prodasl/zkSNARK-playground/README.md

 Zero-knowledge proofs (much like the field of machine learning), are not a monolithic concept or single algorithm where one method works for all use cases.
 ZKP's form a heterogeneous technology landscape with a large variety of algorithmic techniques and mathematical formalisms that each have different tradeoffs with some techniques being more appropriate than others for particular situations.
-Some zkps are interative, others non-interactive, others have the property of succinctness, some are specifically for proving specific statements, etc. It can be difficult to know what to use and when.
+Some zkps are interactive, others non-interactive (you'll see them referred to as NIZK), others have the property of succinctness (mean proof sizes are small relative the calculation your are proving a statement about), some are specifically designed for proving particular statements, etc. It can be difficult to know what zkp mechanism to use and when.

 Regardless of the particular zkp you end up using in your application, all (useful) zkps must have the following properties: